 The Youth Conservation Crew provides summer employment opportunities for a diverse population of Portland-area youth, age 14-18.
 Crews protect, restore, and manage Portland's parks and natural areas while developing essential job skills.
-In 2013, YCC employed 36 teens to:

 Who are the teens?
 A recruitment for high school age YCC members occurs in the spring.
 Previous participation in other environmental programs offered through PP&R such as GRUNT, No Ivy League (NIL) or similar programs can increase the chances for hire, but do not guarantee employment.
 Previous experience is not a requirement for employment.
 An interest in the environment, a willingness to learn, and an openness to professional growth are important characteristics of the successful YCC candidate.